-- Sphere of Influence (8 Hours): Reach out to as many people in your personal sphere as possible and let them know you are now a Realtor.
+- Sphere of influence (8 hours): Reach out to as many people in your personal sphere as possible and let them know you are now a real estate agent.
 Your personal sphere is going to be a major source of business for you as you are starting out, so make this a priority.
 Mix up your outreach depending on the audience.

-Often times Realtors will turn to a CRM to help them manage their contacts and automate outreach to the right person, with the right message, at the right time.
-If you aren’t familiar with CRMs and what they have to offer, check out our article on the Best Real Estate CRMs for 2019.
+Often real estate agents will turn to a customer relationship management (CRM) tool to help them manage their contacts and automate outreach to the right person, with the right message, at the right time.
+If you aren’t familiar with CRMs and what they have to offer, check out our article on the Best Real Estate CRMs for 2020.

-- On The Job Learning (2 Hours): Set a coffee date with another Realtor and ask them all the questions you have been dying to ask someone who is working in your market today.
-In real estate, your competitors happen to be your colleagues, and as long as you aren’t asking someone to spill State secrets, most Realtors are happy to discuss strategy with a new agent.
+- On-the-job learning (2 hours): Set a coffee date with another real estate agent and ask them all the questions you have been dying to ask someone who is working in your market today.
+In real estate, your competitors happen to be your colleagues, and as long as you aren’t asking someone to spill state secrets, most real estate agents are happy to discuss strategy with a new agent.

-- Market Familiarization (2 Hours): Spend time on the MLS, familiarize yourself with the market.
-If you can get some of your outreach conversations to real estate topics, often times you are going to be asked, “How’s the market right now?”
+- Market familiarization (2 hours): Spend time on the MLS and familiarize yourself with the market.
+If you can get some of your outreach conversations to real estate topics, oftentimes you are going to be asked, “How’s the market right now?”
 Have an answer for them.
 Also, take some time and go to an open house or two.
-See what other Realtors are doing to market properties, borrow the best ideas.
+See what other real estate agents are doing to market properties, and borrow the best ideas.

 Week 2: Agents, Start Your (Marketing) Engines

-Choose a geographic area and start working it (we call this “farming”.)
-Often times, the most successful farming campaigns start in an area you already have a connection.
+Choose a geographic area and start working it (we call this “farming”).
+The most successful farming campaigns start in an area you already have a connection.
 For instance, how about your own neighborhood?

-- On The Job Learning (2 Hours): Find someone else and take them out to lunch, learn another perspective on the business.
+- On-the-job learning (2 hours): Find someone else and take them out to lunch, learn another perspective on the business.
 Maybe someone in your office has a business you admire?
 Maybe your broker?
-If you really want to get some good info, find an admin person who has been in the industry for a while and pick their brain over soup and sandwiches.
+If you really want to get some good information, find an admin person who has been in the industry for a while and pick their brain over soup and sandwiches.

-- Market Familiarization (2 Hours): Make sure you are dedicating time every day to look at the MLS, follow what is happening in the local market.
+- Market familiarization (2 hours): Make sure you are dedicating time every day to look at the MLS and follow what is happening in the local market.
 If one of your personal contacts happens to mention in jest that they would move if their “perfect house” ever hit the market, you need to know if that house becomes available.

-- Remaining 5 Hours: Set appointments, reap what you sow.
+- Remaining 5 hours: Set appointments, and reap what you sow.
 Save this time to meet face to face with potential clients.
 If you don’t have any meetings, use this time to keep reaching out.

-- Marketing Outreach (8 Hours): Your marketing efforts outside your personal sphere are taking on a new dimension this week.
-Do what you know needs to happen to continue to build your brand (social media content for the week, a short blog post, etc), also hit another part of that farm area (maybe with a phone call this time?)
+- Marketing outreach (8 hours): Your marketing efforts outside your personal sphere are taking on a new dimension this week.
+Do what you know needs to happen to continue to build your brand (social media content for the week, a short blog post, and so on), and also hit another part of that farm area (maybe with a phone call this time?).

-This week, when you are cruising the MLS, make note of the properties listings that have just expired.
-These are properties that didn’t sell for one reason or another, and sometimes these sellers are ready for a change in Realtor.
+This week, when you are cruising the MLS, make note of the property listings that have just expired.
+These are properties that didn’t sell for one reason or another, and sometimes these sellers are ready for a change in real estate agent.
 Reach out to them and tell them why you can sell their home when another couldn’t.

 As you are adding new dimensions to this outreach, you may find yourself short on time.
-Some CRMs offer automation on marketing that allow you to set a plan an forget.
-We really like Ixact Contact’s Social Stream feature for working with our Facebook Feed to get good stuff there without a lot of time and effort from us.
+Some CRMs offer automation on marketing that allow you to set a plan and forget.
+We really like IXACT Contact’s Social Stream feature for working with our Facebook Feed to get good stuff there without a lot of time and effort from us.

-- On The Job Learning (1 Hour): Stop by the most successful agent in the firm’s office and strike up a conversation.
-Ask good questions, learn from them.
+- On-the-job learning (1 hour): Stop by the most successful agent in the firm’s office and strike up a conversation.
+Ask good questions, and learn from them.
 This sort of activity gets you good insight into how they’ve become successful, but it also puts you on that agent’s radar as someone who they could work with one day.

 Week 4: Get Out of Your Comfort Zone

-- Personal Sphere Outreach (2 Hours): Pick a couple people each day to interact with.
+- Personal sphere outreach (2 hours): Pick a couple of people each day to interact with.
 Just that interaction brings you top of mind with this person.